Wirstblase/cross-score-tracker/README.md

 ### Why does it exist?

-Many times I found myself playing Cruce with my friends and nowadays we do not carry pen and paper with us, so we needed a way to keep track of our scores to eliminate cheating and disputes that might arise from "just remembering" it.
+Many times I found myself playing this card game with my friends and nowadays we do not carry pen and paper with us, so we needed a way to keep track of our scores to eliminate cheating and disputes that might arise from "just remembering" it.